GTPB/PSLS20/pages/08-multipleRegression/08_multipleRegression.md

 # Multiple regression tutorial

-On the fourth day of the "Practical Statistics for the Life Sciences (2020)" course, we will have three multiple regression on ANOVA, based on different datasets:
+On the fourth day of the "Practical Statistics for the Life Sciences (2020)" course, we will have three exercises multiple regression, based on different datasets:

-#### 1) The fish dataset
+#### 1) The fish tank dataset

 In this experiments 96 fish (dojofish, goldfish and zebrafish) were placed separately in a tank with two liters of water and a certain dose (in mg) of a certain poison EI-43,064.
 The resistance of the fish a against the poison was measured as the